MariaNovozhilova/PogodiPogoda/README.md

 # PogodiPogoda
-weather telegram bot
+weather telegram bot @pogodipogoda_bot

-This is going to be a pet bot, more or less useful only for me so far, while I'm learning and testing various bot options.
-As soon as it is useful for other people, this readme tells you so.
+This is a pet bot, mostly sleeping and growing as all babies do.
+If you're willing to chat with the bot, please call his mummy first (@EssentialMarie).